 We are always happy to hear from individuals who would be interested in Masters, PhD or Fellowship projects in our laboratory.
 Please email me at dov.stekel [AT] nottingham.ac.uk.

-I am Associate Professor of Integrative Systems Biology at the School of Biosciences, University of Nottingham.
+I am Professor of computational Biology at the School of Biosciences, University of Nottingham.
+I have been working at the University of Nottingham since 2009, when I was appointed as Associate Professor, and have been Professor since 2018.
+Before working at the University of Nottingham, I spent five years at the University of Birmingham as Lecturer in Bioinformatics.
 I studied mathematics at Trinity College, Cambridge and for a D.Phil. at the Department of Zoology, University of Oxford, supervised by Martin Nowak.
 My D.Phil. topic was on mathematical modeling of T lymphocyte recirculation and virus dynamics.
 Following my D.Phil., I worked briefly with Boris Vojnovic at the Gray Laboratory, before taking a position in the Bioinformatics group at Glaxo Wellcome Research and Development (as it was), and then as Head of Bioinformatics at Ed Southern‘s microarray company, Oxford Gene Technology.
 I left OGT after receiving a commission from Cambridge University Press to write Microarray Bioinformatics, and worked as a free-lance bioinformatics consultant during that time.
-In 2004 I took the position as Lecturer in Bioinformatics at the School of Biosciences, University of Birmingham and in 2009 moved to the University of Nottingham to take my current post.